samsuh/2025-learnings/README.md

 CMD ["npm", "run", "start"]
 ```

 `docker-compose.yml` version of docker compose to run, and start of "services" section which will have postgres/redis/"server" which is our backend server.
+Array elements are shown by using a '-' in front.
 ```yml
 version: '3'
 services: